Who Is Hillary Clinton?

 Education and Early Career

-Rodham attended Wellesley College, where she was active in student politics and elected senior class president before graduating in 1969.
+Hillary attended Wellesley College, where she was active in student politics and elected senior class president before graduating in 1969.
 She then attended Yale Law School, where she met Bill Clinton.
 Graduating with honors in 1973, she went on to enroll at Yale Child Study Center, where she took courses on children and medicine and completed one post-graduate year of study.

-Clinton worked at various jobs during her summers as a college student.
+Hillary worked at various jobs during her summers as a college student.
 In 1971, she first came to Washington, D.C. to work on U.S. Senator Walter Mondale's sub-committee on migrant workers.
 In the summer of 1972, she worked in the western states for the campaign of Democratic presidential nominee George McGovern.

-After President Richard M. Nixon resigned in August, she became a faculty member of the University of Arkansas Law School in Fayetteville, where her Yale Law School classmate and boyfriend Bill Clinton was teaching as well.
+After President Richard M. Nixon resigned in August, she became a faculty member of the University of Arkansas Law School in Fayetteville, where her Yale Law School classmate and boyfriend Bill was teaching as well.

 Marriage to Bill Clinton

-Hillary joined the Rose Law Firm in Little Rock and, in 1977, was appointed to part-time chairman of the Legal Services Corporation by President Carter.
+Clinton joined the Rose Law Firm in Little Rock and, in 1977, was appointed to part-time chairman of the Legal Services Corporation by President Carter.
 As first lady of the state for a dozen years (1979-1981, 1983-1992), she chaired the Arkansas Educational Standards Committee, co-founded the Arkansas Advocates for Children and Families, and served on the boards of the Arkansas Children's Hospital, Arkansas Legal Services and the Children's Defense Fund.
 She also served on the boards of TCBY and Wal-Mart.

 In 1988 and 1991, The National Law Journal named her one of the 100 most powerful lawyers in America.